 Rise Women’s Legal Centre was founded in 2016 to improve access to family law services in British Columbia.

-Our clients are women and gender diverse people who would not otherwise be able to afford legal services, including members of marginalized groups, and people seeking protection from family violence.
+Our clients are women and gender diverse people who would otherwise not be able to afford legal services, including members of marginalized groups.
+In addition to serving clients, we are a knowledge-based and a knowledge generating organization conducting training, research, and advocacy on BC’s family law system.

 Central to our work is the knowledge that women, and all people of marginalized genders, are disproportionately impacted by systems of oppression, including gender-based violence.